s3664099/Computer_Space_Games/readme.md

 positions it is (by pressing 1,2,3 or 4).
 Any other key, or the wrong position, is a miss.
 The correct position adds one to the score.

+**Moonlander**
+Basically a game where you need to land a ship on the moon.
+You control the amount of fuel you burn, and you can't land too fast, otherwise you will crash.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game